Mattress disposal guide

 Some mattress retailers offer their customers the option to dispose of their old mattress if they buy a new one through them.
 This can incur a charge, but sometimes if you’re lucky, it’s free.

 |Land of Beds||£39.00||https://www.landofbeds.co.uk/removal-and-recycle|

 *only as part of a premium service

 Another mattress disposal option is to take it to your local civic amenity site, also known at the ‘tip’ or a household waste recycling centre (HWRC).

-Other than donating your old mattress for free, this is often the cheapest disposal option because the majority of HWRC’s are free to use.
+Other than donating your old mattress for free, this is often the cheapest disposal option because the majority of HWRC’s are free to use and invariably it will be recycled because most councils ensure it is.
 The only disadvantage of this disposal method is that you’ll need a car to get there and your closest centre may not be close to where you live, especially if you live in a rural area.
 Also, fitting the mattress in the back of your car could be tricky depending on the size of your car and whether or not the mattress rolls up.